ThorxNxEriksen/ml_ops_02476/reports/README.md

       This is an ongoing process.
 Data.py has documentation/docstrings and code typing.

 * [x] Setup version control for your data or part of your data (M8)

-      Set this up (if possible) in the cloud way.
-Where we haven't made our own bucket, but uses an exisiting bucket.

 * [x] Add command line interfaces and project commands to your code where it makes sense (M9)
 * [x] Construct one or multiple docker files for your code (M10)